Sectionals (Glee): Plot

 As a result of a technicality in the show choir competition rules, glee club director Will Schuester (Matthew Morrison) is not allowed to accompany New Directions to sectionals.
 Guidance counsellor Emma Pillsbury (Jayma Mays) postpones her own wedding by a few hours so that she can take the club in his place, although her fiancé, football coach Ken Tanaka (Patrick Gallagher), feels she is choosing Will over him.

-Most of the glee club has learned that Puck (Mark Salling), not Finn (Cory Monteith), is the father of Quinn's baby.
+Most of the glee club has learned that Puck (Mark Salling), not Finn (Cory Monteith), is the father of Quinn's baby, and begin to mistrust Quinn.
 They hide this fact from Rachel (Lea Michele), believing that she will tell Finn.
 Emma takes over as faculty advisor of the club as they start working on their set list for sectionals.
-With two group songs selected, Rachel says that she'll sing the solo ballad; Mercedes (Amber Riley) strenuously objects to this, and sings "And I Am Telling You I'm Not Going" to wild applause.
+With two group songs selected, Rachel says that she'll sing the solo ballad.
+Mercedes (Amber Riley) jealously objects to this, and much to Rachel almost feeling dismayed, she agrees to give it to Mercedes.
+Mercedes sings "And I Am Telling You I'm Not Going" to wild applause.
 Rachel agrees that Mercedes deserves to sing the solo and the two hug.
-Meanwhile, Rachel has deduced that Puck impregnated Quinn and tells Finn; who then beats up Puck and confronts Quinn, who tearfully admits the truth.
-Angered by their betrayal, Finn quits the club on the eve of sectionals, and has to be replaced by school reporter Jacob Ben Israel (Josh Sussman).
-New Directions arrive at the event to discover their competitors have received an advance copy of their set list, and are performing all three of their chosen songs.
+Meanwhile, Rachel has deduced that Puck impregnated Quinn and tells Finn, who then beats up Puck and confronts Quinn, who tearfully admits the truth.
+Angered by their betrayal, Finn quits the club on the eve of sectionals, and has to be replaced by school reporter Jacob Ben Israel (Josh Sussman), who is only going to stalk Rachel.
+New Directions arrive at the event to discover their competitors have received an advance copy of their set list and are performing all three of their chosen songs thanks to Sue's plan to sabotage the glee club.
 Emma calls Will, who convinces Finn to help his New Directions teammates.
-Will finds Finn in the locker room, and talks to him about how special he is and that the club needs him.
+Will finds Finn in the locker room and talks to him about how special he is and that the club needs him.